 A good start is the International Air Transport Association (IATA) website.
 It provides current updates on a country’s immigration policies.
 Even better, the Covid-19 Travel Regulations Map is one of the most useful tools you can find.

-Between Amsterdam, schedules vary between Airbus A330 and Boeing 777 aircraft.
-The long flight to Hong Kong is operated by Boeing 777-300ER aircraft with a 2-3-2 seating arrangement in business class.
+Between Amsterdam and Istanbul, you’ll probably fly on a Boeing 787 Dreamliner aircraft.
+The long flight to Hong Kong is operated using a Boeing 777-300ER aircraft with a 2-3-2 seating arrangement in business class.

 We expect further shakeups in the airline industry over the following months.
 Some services might be cancelled, aircraft changed or downgraded.
 The schedule we describe may very well change.